droduit/horaire/README.md

 # Horaire
-This Progressive Web App calculate your departure time according to your work schedule, your arrivals and departures.
+This Progressive Web App calculate your departure time according to your worktime, arrivals and departures.
 It helps you maintain good habits with a positive hourly balance, or to raise a negative balance.
 Push notifications are sent once your working time is over.
 A service worker cache and fetch the cached files to provide an offline availability.

 # Developers